architectury/template-generator/README.md

 # Template Generator

-A generator for Architectury mod templates with a web UI and a TUI.
+A generator for Architectury mod templates with a web UI and an interactive command line UI.

 ## Requirements